javascript-tutorial/en.javascript.info/5-animation/3-js-animation/article.md

 ## More interesting "draw"

 Instead of moving the element we can do something else.
-All we need is to write the write `draw`
+All we need is to write the write the proper `draw`.

-### Typing in the text

 Here's the animated "bouncing" text typing: